Apple calls them pre‑adds. The job is the same as a pre‑save: capture intent before release day, then convert that intent into day‑one listening.

 Fix:

-- send email/SMS reminders to the warm list
+- Send email or SMS reminders to your warm list